 “Without silence there is no solitude” (p.
 98).
 I would go on to say, at least from what I feel like I’ve heard from the Lord this month for me personally, without solitude there is no true rest.
 Though it’s intimidating, and even scary, to take this step into more silence and solitude in my life, I feel that my spirit is really craving this.
 I long to sit in silence with the Lover of my soul, breathe deeply in his presence, and experience just a little sliver of his perfect peace that surpasses understanding.
 And the beauty is that our God wants that for us as well.
 Just like in the story of the prodigal son, the moment we step onto the road and say yes to his call, he comes running to us with open arms, showering us with his love and grace.

 Thank you so much for taking the time to read this.
-Whether you’ve been participating in this challenge yourself or not, I’d love to hear how you’ve practiced the discipline of solitude in the comment section below or on our Facebook group, which can be found here.
+Whether you’ve been participating in this challenge yourself or not, I’d love to hear how you’ve practiced the discipline of solitude in the comment section below.
 Have a wonderful July!